manesqui/01-welcome/README.md

 * Go to the data portal for the City of Chicago, and navigate to "Crimes - 2001 to present"
   * You can find it here: https://data.cityofchicago.org/view/5cd6-ry5g
 * We'll look at the last three full years of data, 2013-2015.
-Highlight it as shown.
+Highlight it as shown in the picture below.
 * Now click on "Export."
 Then under "Rows as CSV," select "Current Filter (843,719 rows)".
-Then "Download."
+Then "Download" (see second picture).
 It's about 200 MB, so ... wait!
 * (Yes, there are neat tools for doing your homework, on the website.
 But we'll start from the beginning and go further.
 * If this whole data grab is not working, just click this [link](https://data.cityofchicago.org/api/views/6zsd-86xi/rows.csv?accessType=DOWNLOAD&bom=true&query=select+*+where+%60date%60+%3E%3D+%272013-01-01T00%3A00%3A00%27+AND+%60date%60+%3C+%272016-01-01T00%3A00%3A00%27).
 * Move this file to your homework directory, naming it as you like (I call mine chicago_crime.csv).